jonkavana/Programming-and-Scripting-EOY-Project/README.md

         plt.ylabel("sepal width")
         plt.show()

-This will return a pairplot of all permutations in one graphic
+This will return a pairplot of all permutations in one graphic, as detailed in the ananlysis section of this project.

         sns.pairplot(IrisData, hue="species")
         plt.show()

 To demonstrate some of the linear functions in the dateset, leveraging the functionality of seaborn.

         sns.set()
-        g = sns.lmplot(x="sepal_length", y = "sepal_width", hue = "species", height = 5, data=IrisData) # pairing sepal length against its width, for all species.
+        g = sns.lmplot(x="sepal_length", y = "sepal_width", hue = "species", height = 5, data=IrisData)
+        # pairing sepal length against its width, for all species.
         g.set_axis_labels("Sepal length (mm)", "Sepal width (mm)")
         plt.show()

         sns.set()
-        g = sns.lmplot(x="petal_length", y = "petal_width", hue = "species", height = 5, data=IrisData) # pairing sepal length against its width, for all species.
+        g = sns.lmplot(x="petal_length", y = "petal_width", hue = "species", height = 5, data=IrisData)
+        # pairing sepal length against its width, for all species.
         g.set_axis_labels("Petal length (mm)", "Petal width (mm)")
         plt.show()